kdoore/CS2335-Gitbook/project-3/gamedata-with-unityevent.md

         levelScore = 0;
         totalScore = 0;

-        //should inventory be cleared out?
+        //should inventory dictionary be cleared out?
         //inventory.Clear();
+        //should lives be reset?

     }
 } //end class
 ```